pr0gramista/godlike/help_book/mac_os.md

-cdf - cd to the current Finder directory pushdf - pushd to the current Finder directory quick-look - Open file in macOS quick look
+cdf - cd to the current Finder directory pushdf - pushd to the current Finder directory quick-look - Open file in macOS quick look xattr -d com.apple.quarantine (which chromedriver) # useful after installing one from brew
 ```